Moritzburg, Saxony

 The village, which was originally known as Eisenburg, was first mentioned in 1294.
 It became a market in 1675.
 The Saxon state stud has been located here since 1828.
-In 1884, a narrow gauge railway, the Radebeul-Radeburg line, was built connecting the town to the district capital Radebeul and Radeburg.
+In 1884, a narrow-gauge railway, the Radebeul–Radeburg line, was built connecting the town to the district capital Radebeul and Radeburg.
 It was renamed Moritzburg, after the nearby castle, in 1934.
-The German sculptress and graphic artist Käthe Kollwitz lived at the invitation of Prince Ernst Heinrich von Wettin in the Rüdenhof in Moritzburg from 1944 until her death on 22 April 1945.
+German artist Käthe Kollwitz lived at the invitation of Prince Ernst Heinrich von Wettin in the Rüdenhof in Moritzburg from 1944 until her death on 22 April 1945.
 In 1995, a small museum was opened in the Rüdenhof.